objeck/objeck-lang/README.md

 See more on [Rosetta Code](http://rosettacode.org/wiki/Category:Objeck) and checkout the following [programming tasks](programs/rc).

 Notable features:
-* Object-oriented and functional features
+* Object-oriented with functional features
   * Classes, interfaces and higher-order functions
   * Generics with type boxing
   * Anonymous classes